d8corp/watch-state-react/README.md

   <div>Aside Menu</div>
 ) : null)
 ```

 #### Cache
-Use `cache` when you wanna cache computed values.
+Use `cache` when you want to cache computed values.
 ```typescript jsx
 import React, {Component} from 'react' import watch, {getState, state, cache} from '@watch-state/react'